Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Convergence Analysis

-Independent discovery of equivalent mathematics is not unprecedented.
-Newton and Leibniz invented calculus independently.
-Wallace and Darwin independently developed natural selection.
-When researchers confront similar problems, convergence is expected.

-Several features of criticality mathematics make convergence particularly likely.
+Correlation scaling emerges for critical transitions much as Fourier analysis emerges for periodic signals---the mathematics is dictated by the structure of the problem.
 Any complex system with interacting components can exhibit phase transitions, so researchers studying heart dynamics, market crashes, or traffic jams inevitably encounter correlation structure near critical points.
-The solution space is constrained: there are only so many ways to quantify whether correlations decay slowly or quickly, and all approaches ultimately count how far correlations extend.
-Finally, 1990s computational capacity made DFA, Hurst analysis, and spectral methods tractable for large datasets---multiple fields gained the necessary tools at roughly the same time.

-Correlation scaling emerges for critical transitions much as Fourier analysis emerges for periodic signals---the mathematics is dictated by the structure of the problem.
-The underlying reason this convergence occurred is that these domains all encountered bifurcation mathematics---saddle-node bifurcations producing critical slowing down, Hopf bifurcations generating oscillatory instabilities, pitchfork bifurcations breaking symmetry at phase transitions---whether or not practitioners recognized it as such.
+The solution space is constrained: there are only so many ways to quantify whether correlations decay slowly or quickly.
+These domains all encountered bifurcation mathematics---saddle-node bifurcations producing critical slowing down, Hopf bifurcations generating oscillatory instabilities, pitchfork bifurcations breaking symmetry---whether or not practitioners recognized it as such.